gammapy/gammapy/docs/maps/index.rst

        new_val = np.exp(-sep**2/2.0)
        m.set_by_coords(coords, new_val)

-File I/O
+FITS I/O
 --------

-Maps can be written to and read from a FITS file with the ``write`` and ``read`` methods.
+Maps can be written to and read from a FITS file with the `~MapBase.write` and ``read`` methods:

 .. code::

    from gammapy.maps import MapBase, WcsMapND m = MapBase.create(binsz=0.1, map_type='wcs', width=10.0)
    m.write('file.fits', extname='IMAGE')
-   m = WcsMapND.read('test.fits', extname='IMAGE')
+   m = WcsMapND.read('file.fits', extname='IMAGE')

-Images can be serialized to a sparse data format by passing ``sparse=True``.
-This will write the file to a sparse data table appropriate to the pixelization scheme.
+Images can be serialized to a sparse data format by calling `~MapBase.write` with ``sparse=True``.
+This will write all non-zero pixels in the map to a data table appropriate to the pixelization scheme.

 .. code::

    from gammapy.maps import MapBase, WcsMapND m = MapBase.create(binsz=0.1, map_type='wcs', width=10.0)
    m.write('file.fits', extname='IMAGE', sparse=True)
-   m = WcsMapND.read('test.fits', extname='IMAGE')
+   m = WcsMapND.read('file.fits', extname='IMAGE')

 Using `gammapy.maps`
 ====================